 Register of Absentee Requests, Applications, and Ballots - The bill would require the county boards to continue to maintain a log of all mail-in and early "one-stop" voter requests.
-For the mail-in requests, the bill would require that the log remain confidential until the opening of the polls on election day.
-Also, any copies of photo identification associated with requests for absentee ballots would not be a public record.
+For the mail-in requests, a list of applications received, updated daily from the date the county board begins to mail applications and ballots through the date of canvass, by the county board would be public record.
+Any copies of photo identification associated with requests for absentee ballots would not be a public record.